dotnet/docs/docs/core/deploying/native-aot/libraries/ios-like-native-libraries-with-nativeaot.md

 # Building native libraries for iOS-like platforms

-Starting from .NET 9, Native AOT officially supports publishing .NET class libraries for iOS-like platforms.
+Starting from .NET 9, Native AOT officially supports publishing .NET class libraries that don't depend on iOS workloads for iOS-like platforms.
 This enables users to create self-contained native libraries that can be consumed from iOS, Mac Catalyst and tvOS applications.

+> [!IMPORTANT]
+> This approach does not come with the built-in Objective-C interoperability support and additional code adaptations may be required (like: marshalling reference type arguments) to achieve interoperability.

 ## Building shared libraries